PixarAnimationStudios/ruby-jss/README-2.0.0.md

 `gem install ruby-jss --version 2.0.0xy`

-where x is a or b, and y is the alpha or beta number
+where x is 'a' or 'b', and y is the alpha or beta number

 You can also clone the GitHub repo, cd into the top level of the project and run `gem build ruby-jss.gemspec`, then install the resulting gem.

+Check GitHub or rubygems.org to make sure you have the lastest test version.

 ## Contact